danielsafari143/math/README.md

 - I added the functionality for this app👍.
 - I used the react-router-dom to navigate into the routes of the app💯.
 - I used the basic css style for styling the components.
+- Add some animation for the project💯
+- Enhance the code 🟠
+- Add chatbot for the project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>